Water Main Replacement on Ramsdell

 Funding Delayed and is now slated to begin in 2019

 Traffic Signal Safety Improvements Project

-Traffic Signal improvements are planned at the signals at the intersections of Alameda and Regents and Alameda and Emerson.
-Ordering of equipment has taken place with delivery not happening until January 2018.
-Construction will take place in Feb/March 2018.
+Traffic Signal improvements are planned to the signals at the intersections of Alameda and Regents and Alameda and Emerson.
+The project has been bid and awarded to Northeast Electric, LLC.
+Ordering of equipment has taken some time.
+The contractor is schedule to start up work in mid-February with construction taking about a month to complete.
 This project provides for improvements to the existing traffic signals and pedestrian crossings at these intersections and updates our signal equipment.
-We are anticipating only minor delays at these intersections during the construction time.
+Hopefully minor delays at these intersection will be limited during the construction time.
 This project is being funded by a grant from the Federal Highway Safety Improvement Program.